svanderbleek/the-working-programmers-guide-to-working-programs/README.md

 "Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it" - Dijkstra

 What if nand2tetris met deepspec?
-And took the browser to be the OS, built a language with a similar approach Rescript uses, built a quick ide with language server protocol support, used ideas like turnstile for tooling around building out language features, provided interactive theorem proving style programming features, and more.
+And took the browser to be the OS, started with webassembly, built a language with a similar approach Rescript uses, built a quick ide with language server protocol support, used ideas like turnstile for tooling around building out language features, provided interactive theorem proving style programming features, and more.
 The idea is to to bootstrap a learning environment for Software Verification or Programming Language Foundations in Agda, with everything as simple as possible to demonstrate the concepts, and crucially be able to chain verification using a proof first approach.

 Two major goals are